Kyle Biedermann: Abortion

 Biedermann describes himself as pro-life, voting on numerous pieces of legislation to restrict or prohibit the practice of abortion in the state of Texas.
 He voted in favor of Amendment 76 (Krause Amend.) of SB1 which increased funding for the Alternatives to Abortion Program by $20,000,000.
 He also voted on the 2nd and 22nd Amendment of SB 8 which would have banned a procedure known as "dismemberment abortions" and the abolishment of late term abortions for children with disabilities (respectively).

 Property Tax Reform

 A strong supporter of property tax reform, Biedermann has voted on multiple pieces of legislation regarding the reformation of current property tax plans in the state of Texas.
 He voted against HB 486, a bill that would have made it easier for school districts to raise property taxes without first getting voter approval.
-He voted against SB 1 RV #164, a motion that killed 3 amendments that would have expanded property tax reform.
-Additionally, he voted in favor of HB 208 RV #155, a bill designed to cap growth in state spending at the rise of population plus inflation.
+He voted against SB 1 RV No. 164, a motion that killed 3 amendments that would have expanded property tax reform.
+Additionally, he voted in favor of HB 208 RV No. 155, a bill designed to cap growth in state spending at the rise of population plus inflation.